Financial-Times/tako/README.md

 There's an excellent explanation about how Prettier differs to a linter this [in the Prettier docs](https://prettier.io/docs/en/comparison.html).

-Format your code before committing with `npm run fmt`.
+Format your code before committing with `npm run format`.

 #### [ESLint](https://www.npmjs.com/package/eslint)